Foreign workers in the Soviet Union: 1930s

 In 1930, the Sixteenth Party Congress resolved to admit foreign engineers, foremen, and skilled workers in order to staff Soviet plants in connection with the five-year plan, setting a ceiling of 40,000 foreign workers and specialists.
 Subsequently, thousands of foreign workers and specialists were recruited from countries struggling with high unemployment in order to teach Soviet workers modern techniques of industry.
-The Amtorg Trading Corporation, the Soviet Union’s trade representation in the United States, announced it had received more than 100,000 appeals for immigration in 8 months in 1931; the socialist newspaper Die Rote Fahne reported more than a million Western workers had requested to go to Russia in that same year.
+The Amtorg Trading Corporation, the Soviet Union’s trade representation in the United States, announced it had received more than 100,000 applications for immigration in 8 months in 1931.
+The socialist newspaper Die Rote Fahne reported more than a million Western workers had requested to go to Russia in that same year.
 Hundreds of specialists in a range of fields were recruited by Soviet programs in contracts for one, two, or three year periods.
 However, due to the high demand and the priorities of the five-year plan, only very skilled workers, specialists, or people with instruments or machinery were allowed in.

 By early 1931 there were 10,000 foreigners employed in Soviet industry.
 By its peak in mid-1932, 42,230 foreign workers were employed in Soviet industry, mostly men and mostly skilled laborers.
 Of those, 50% were German or Austrian, 25% were American, and the rest were Finnish, Czech, Italian, French, Spanish, Swedish, and Japanese workers.
 As opposed to the 1920s, where most were employed in agriculture, now most were employed in industry, particularly in heavy industry or major projects like Magnitogorsk or Kuznetsk where in 1931 they accounted for 2 or 3 percent of the workforce.
 In most places they staffed key technical positions.

 The 1930s were marked by a series of foreign workers’ strikes in the Soviet Union.
 Workers protested poor living conditions and withholding of wages.

 After the economic crisis of 1933, the Soviet government discontinued payment to foreigners in hard currency, and the population of foreign workers declined to less than 20,000.
 The late 1930s saw the arrest of over 10,000 foreign workers, who were subsequently either deported or sent to the gulags.
 After the signing of the Molotov–Ribbentrop pact in August 1939, hundreds of German foreign workers were deported to Nazi Germany.
 The arrests of the late 1930s coupled with a mass exodus of foreign workers back to their home countries practically wiped out the foreign worker population going into the 1940s.